Exits and Exit Routes

 Safety and Health Programs

-The workplace self-inspection checklist includes a discussion of exits and exit routes and can be adapted for use in the workplace.
-In addition, this emergency action plan and fire prevention plan can be modified to fit the workplace.
+The workplace self-inspection checklist [short (General Industry/Construction) and long (General Industry/Construction)] includes a discussion of exits and exit routes and can be adapted for use in the workplace.
+In addition, the emergency action plan (Construction and General Industry), fire prevention plan (Construction and General Industry) can be modified to fit the workplace.

 Training and Outreach Services